Insulin glargine/lixisenatide: Society and culture

-Cost
+Economics

 Following the US approval of Soliqua, Sanofi made a US$25 million milestone payment to Zealand.
 Zealand may receive additional payments up to US$110 million along with receiving royalties on global sales.
 Royalties paid to Zealand for Soliqua are based on a fixed low double-digit percentage of net sales.

 In January 2017, Sanofi announced that the wholesale acquisition cost (WAC) of a 3 ml pen of Soliqua is US$127.
 At the average dose used in clinical trials, this amounts to US$19.90 per day.

 According to Sanofi's Half-Year Financial Report, the net sales of Soliqua reached €9 million in the first six months of availability in the United States.

-Brands
+Brand names

-Insulin glargine/lixisenatide was called HOE901/AVE0010 during development and as of October 2017, had been marketed under the brand names iGlarLixi, Lantus/Lyxumia, LixiLan, and Soliqua.
+Insulin glargine/lixisenatide was called HOE901/AVE0010 during development and, as of October 2017, has been marketed under the brand names iGlarLixi, Lantus/Lyxumia, LixiLan, and Soliqua.